appcoreopc/edward/standalone-pages/data.md

 How do we use the data during training?
 In general there are three use cases:

-1. Initialize training with full data.
-Train over full data per step. (supported for all languages)
+1. Train over the full data per step. (supported for all languages)

-   Use preloaded data.
+   Follow the setting of preloaded data.
-2. Initialize training with full data.
-Train over a batch per step. (scale inference in terms of computational complexity; supported for all but Stan)
+2. Train over a batch per step when the full data fits in memory. (scale inference in terms of computational complexity; supported for all but Stan)

-   Use preloaded data.
+   Follow the setting of preloaded data.
 Specify the batch size with `n_data` in `Inference`.
 By default, we will subsample by slicing along the first dimension of every data structure in the data dictionary.
+Alternatively, follow the setting of feeding.
+Manually deal with the batch behavior at each training step.
-3. Initialize training with batch data tensors.
-Train over a batch per step. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)
+3. Train over batches per step when the full data does not fit in memory. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

-   Use feeding or reading from files.
-The batch behavior is user-defined, either through feeding or through the data tensors outputted by any data readers.
+   Follow the setting of reading from files.
+Alternatively, follow the setting of feeding, and use a generator to create and destroy NumPy arrays on the fly for feeding the placeholders.